postinternetsyndrome/postinternetsyndrome.github.io/docs/_posts/2022-09-18-cost-and-effect.md

 > **10.1.2a** The Corp can always use a purge effect, even if there are no virus counters currently hosted on any cards.
 This is an exception to rule 1.2.5.

 Crystal clear.
 This is needed because there is a class of cards with the text ["when the Corp purges virus counters, trash this"](https://netrunnerdb.com/find/?q=x%3A%22when+the+Corp+purges+virus+counters%2C+trash+this%22&sort=set&view=list&_locale=en).
 Why do these require an exception?
 That sounds like a change in game state to me!
 Indeed it is, but again: NCIGS is evaluated "without regard to any other abilities that may meet their conditions in the process of initiating or resolving that action or ability".
 It's not just costs and abilities triggered by costs that are not taken into account.
-Abilities triggered by the resolution of the effect itself are also ignored.[^6] So far, the various rulemakers of Netrunner have not found a better solution for this conundrum than to simply allow purging in spite of NCIGS.
+Abilities triggered by the resolution of the effect itself are also ignored.[^7] So far, the various rulemakers of Netrunner have not found a better solution for this conundrum than to simply allow purging in spite of NCIGS.

 ## Origins
-So why is NICGS important?
+So why is NCIGS important?
 Why do we need this inconsistent beast of a rule which only serves to confuse and perturb honest runners?

 The oldest ancestor to the modern NCIGS rule can be found in [FFG FAQ 1.4](http://web.archive.org/web/20140709015052/http://www.fantasyflightgames.com/ffg_content/android-netrunner/support/FAQ/Android-Netrunner%20FAQ.pdf), from early 2014: